 The Pacific Highway, a national route, connecting Sydney and Brisbane, runs North South through the region, providing ready access to the Port of Newcastle, Newcastle Airport, Port Macquarie Airport and to Sydney and Brisbane markets.
-The North Coast railway line provides passenger and rail freight services to Sydney and the Taree Regional Airport has the ability for both passenger and freight services but has very limited services operating.
+The North Coast railway line provides passenger and rail freight services to Sydney and the Taree Regional Airport has the ability to provide both passenger and freight services.